chef/chef-web-docs/chef_master/source/knife_environment.rst

 .. tag knife_environment_summary

-The ``knife environment`` subcommand is used to manage environments within a single organization on the Chef server.
+Use the ``knife environment`` subcommand to manage environments within a single organization on the Chef server.

 .. end_tag